 Lenders don’t want to repossess your car.
 They would much rather the loan installments be completed as that will save them money on the repossession agency and repossession fees.
 Many lenders would prefer to work with you for a mutually beneficial solution rather than have the car be repossessed.

 How Your Credit Is Affected

-The lender who provided you with your car loan reports all relevant details about your account to the credit bureaus that compile your credit report.
-Making your car loan payments on time will reflect positively on your credit, boosting your FICO score.
+The lender who provided you with your vehicle loan reports all relevant details about your account to the credit bureaus that compile your credit report.
+Making your automobile loan payments on time will reflect positively on your credit, boosting your FICO score.
 However, every late and missed payment on your loan will result in a negative impact on your credit file.

 Default, a notice of repossession, and actual repossession will be reported as derogatory marks on your credit and seriously damage your credit score.
 While these marks will eventually fall off your credit report, they will remain for several years and could harm your ability to get a loan in the future.
 All of this can be avoided by making each car payment on time or properly communicating with your lender if you need to reschedule your payment.

 When you miss a car payment, what steps should you take to prevent that one missed payment from turning into a repossession?

 We will walk you through the actions you need to take to get the late payments on your car loan under control and get back on track with your loan term.
 You are not the only one who has been in a position like this, and your lender may be able to work with you.